+Ministry of Education Links

 - Special Education Advisory Committees (SEAC).
 The composition and duties of a SEAC are set out in Regulation 464/97 of the Education Act.

 - Special Education: A Guide for Educators.
-The document provides comprehensive information about legislation, regulations, policies, program planning, and resources pertaining to the education of exceptional pupils in Ontario.
+This webpage provides comprehensive information about legislation, regulations, policies, program planning, and resources pertaining to the education of exceptional pupils in Ontario.

 - Special Education Funding Guidelines Special Equipment Amount (SEA) 2019-20

 - With Our Best Future in Mind: Implementing Early Learning in Ontario.
 Dr. Pascal’s report contains 20 recommendations on how to introduce full-day learning to Ontario students, how to improve education for children up to 12-years-old, and how to increase supports for young families.

 - Autism Ontario

 - Canadian Hearing Society

 - Canadian Mental Health Association